MultiSafepay/docs/content/integrations/lightspeed.md

 1. Sign in to the app.
 2. Tap the hamburger menu and go to **Environment**.
 3. Edit your **API key** and/or the **Environment**.
+Your enviroment is based on the API key.

 </details>